 In the past few years, hostels in India have immensely improved experience of solo travelers.
 You can feel the difference if you visit a popular destination – take Rajasthan.
 It is an authentic, hospitable, culturally rich state which has so many reasons for an increasing number of tourists every year.

 During my last visit to Jaipur, I shared a room with 3 people for 200 INR (3 USD).
 It was near a metro station in a good area, hosts helped me with information about locality and I spent an evening at the roof with other people watching the warm colors of the sunset.
 To sum up, it was a great value for money for me as a solo traveler.

 That motivated me to feature some of the interesting hostels in Rajasthan.
 Here you will find both big hostel chains and small ones that I discovered during my stay in India.
 In no particular order, here are the options!

 Bunkstop was started in 2015 as a youth-centric hostel for backpackers and adventure tourists.
 They give the option of mixed dormitories, female dormitories (called Fashion Bunky!) and private rooms.
-Tariffs start here from 350 INR for dorms and 1200 INR for private rooms.It has most of the European hostel facilities of communal kitchen, personal lockers, free wifi and multiple common areas with the variety of games and books to enjoy.
+Tariffs start here from 350 INR for dorms and 1200 INR for private rooms.It has most of the European hostel facilities of common kitchen, personal lockers, free wifi and multiple common areas with the variety of games and books to enjoy.

-To savour the views of the Pink City in the evenings and mornings, their terrace seems to be a perfect place.
-They also have tied up with bike rental company, where you can hire a vehicle starting with a bicycle to a Harley Davidson for a day.
+To savor the views of the Pink City in the evenings and mornings, their terrace seems to be a perfect place.
+They also have tied up with bike Rental Company, where you can hire a vehicle starting with a bicycle to a bike for a day.